Presmanes3/ML_Pipeline/README.md

 4. **Model Versioning**
     - Saving the best model and versioning with MLflow Model Registry.
+    - Using model aliases (e.g., "production", "staging") for deployment.

 5. **Interactive Visualization (Streamlit)**
     - Dashboard to: